IBM-Blockchain-Archive/marbles/docs/install_chaincode.md

 - Great, so you should see marbles listed in the chaincode table for this peer.
 - All we've done so far is upload the files ont the peer.
 Next, we need to tell it what channel to run on.
-- Click the "Instantiate" button in the marbles row
+- Click the 3 dots in the "ACTIONS" column to open the actions menu.
+Then click "Instantiate".

 ![](/doc_images/12-instantiate-marbles.PNG)

 - The arguments input box is for entering the arguments we want to pass to our chaincode's Init() function.
     - Typically, this is an array of strings.
 As you type you can see exactly what will be sent in the lower input named "Chaincode Arguments".
 - Marbles chaincode is expecting a single numeric input argument.
 Therefore, enter your favorite number.
 Mines 314.
     - Marbles chaincode will store this number to the ledger as a self-test of sorts.
-It can literaly be any number you want.
+It can literally be any number you want.
 - Next from the "Channel" drop down, select our 1 and only channel
 - Then click the "Submit" button
 - If it went well the chaincode page will refresh